Astrid of Sweden: Engagement and wedding

-As an eligible princess, Astrid was mentioned as a potential bride for a number of princes including the future Edward VIII of the United Kingdom and the future Olav V of Norway.
-Astrid's successful suitor was Prince Leopold of Belgium, Duke of Brabant.
+Due to her royal status, Astrid was named as a potential bride for a number of princes, including the future Edward VIII of the United Kingdom and the future Olav V of Norway.

-In September 1926, their engagement was announced.
-King Albert I and Queen Elisabeth of Belgium invited the press to the royal palace in Brussels.
-The King said: "The Queen and I would like to announce to you the impending marriage between Prince Leopold, Duke of Brabant and the Princess Astrid of Sweden.
+In September 1926, her engagement with Prince Leopold of Belgium, Duke of Brabant was announced.
+The King said: "The Queen and I would like to announce to you the impending marriage between Prince Leopold, Duke of Brabant, and Princess Astrid of Sweden.
 We are convinced that the princess will bring joy and happiness to our son.
 Leopold and Astrid have decided to join their lives without any pressures or reasons of state.
 Theirs is a true union among people with the same inclinations."
-Queen Elisabeth said: "It is a marriage of love... tell it to our people.
+Queen Elizabeth said: "It is a marriage of love... tell it to our people.
 Nothing was arranged.
 Not a single political consideration prevailed in our son's decision."

-Princess Astrid married Prince Leopold in Stockholm on 4 November 1926 civilly, and in Cathedral of St. Michael and St. Gudula, Brussels on 10 November religiously.
-The couple travelled separately to Antwerp after their civil marriage, to be reunited in Belgium.
+Princess Astrid entered into a civil marriage with Prince Leopold in Stockholm on 4 November 1926, and the pair were married religiously in Cathedral of St. Michael and St. Gudula, Brussels on 10 November 1926.
+The couple travelled separately to Antwerp after their civil marriage and reunited in Belgium.
 The religious marriage was attended by a large wedding party of young friends and relatives: Princess Feodora of Denmark, Princess Marie-José of Belgium, Princess Märtha of Sweden, Princess Ingrid of Sweden, Alfhild Ekelund, Prince Carl of Sweden, Prince Gustav Adolf of Sweden, Crown Prince Olav of Norway, Margareta Stähl, Count Claes Sparre, Anna Adelswärd, Prince Charles of Belgium, Count Folke Bernadotte, Baron Sigvard Beck-Friis, Anne Marie von Essen, and Baron Carl Strömfelt.

-Princess Astrid was given a tiara as a wedding gift from the Belgian government, created by Belgian jeweler Van Bever.
+Princess Astrid was given a tiara created by Belgian jeweler Van Bever as a wedding gift from the Belgian government.
 The original version of the diadem is a flexible diamond bandeau in a stylized Greek key motif topped with 11 large diamonds on spikes.
 These large stones, totaling around 100 carats on their own, symbolized the nine provinces of Belgium and the now former Belgian colony of the Congo.
 She later added a set of diamond arches to enclose each of the 11 independent stones.
-After Astrid's death, the tiara was in the possession of King Leopold, and his second wife Lilian, Princess of Réthy wore parts of the tiara but not the full gem as Lilian never held the title of Queen.
+After Astrid's death, the tiara was in King Leopold's possession, and his second wife Lilian, Princess of Réthy wore parts of the tiara, but not the full set of gems, as Lilian never held the title of Queen.
 Leopold abdicated the throne in favor of his son Baudouin; when Baudouin married, Leopold gave the tiara to the new queen, Fabiola, who wore it on her wedding day.
 She handed the jewel over after Baudouin's death to be worn by Queen Paola who, after the abdication of her husband Albert, gave it to Mathilde, the new Queen of the Belgians.